TL;DR

 B2B data enrichment adds verified emails, phone numbers, job titles, and company data to your existing records from external sources.
 The three main approaches are contact enrichment (person-level data), company enrichment (firmographic data), and waterfall enrichment (querying multiple providers in sequence for maximum coverage).

 Every revenue team depends on data quality.
-When your records are missing emails, phone numbers, or firmographics, outreach stalls, lead scoring breaks, and pipeline forecasts fall apart.
+When records are missing emails or phone numbers, outreach stalls, lead scoring breaks, and pipeline forecasts become fiction.
+And the root cause is almost always data silos—contact information trapped in tools that never talk to each other.

-This guide covers everything: types of enrichment, how it works, what accuracy to expect, and how to choose the right approach for your team.
+This guide covers what B2B data enrichment actually is, the different types, how the process works under the hood, what accuracy numbers to realistically expect, and how to pick the right approach for your team.

-Data enrichment is the process of appending verified, current information to existing database records from external sources.
-For B2B teams, this typically means adding work emails, phone numbers, job titles, company firmographics, and technographic data to contact records that are incomplete or outdated.
+Data enrichment means appending verified, current information to your existing database records from outside sources.
+For B2B teams, that typically means work emails, direct dial phone numbers, job titles, company firmographics, and technographic data getting added to contacts that are incomplete or stale.

-You have a name and company.
-Enrichment finds the verified work email, direct dial phone, current job title, company size, industry, tech stack, and LinkedIn profile.
-A partial record becomes a complete one.
+You have a name and a company.
+Enrichment finds the verified work email, direct dial, current job title, company headcount, industry vertical, tech stack, and LinkedIn URL.
+A stub becomes a complete record.
+Simple concept—but the execution matters enormously.

 Not all enrichment is the same.
-There are three core types, each serving a different purpose.
+There are three core types, and each one solves a different problem.

 Contact enrichment